Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 What is direct deposit?

 This method is popular because it allows tenants to easily send rent from their own banking platforms.
-However, without integrated property management software, landlords may need to manually track these incoming payments.
+However, without integrated property management software, you may need to manually track these incoming payments.
 Landlord-initiated ACH debits, often facilitated by rent collection software, offer greater automation for the landlord.

 Detailed comparison: ACH vs. wire vs. direct deposit

-Feature ACH Payment (via PM Software like Baselane) Direct Deposit (Tenant-Initiated) Wire Transfer (Domestic)
+Feature ACH Payments Direct Deposit Wire Transfer

 Processing Speed 1–3 business days (some same-day options) 1–3 business days Same-day (often within hours)

-Cost (Landlord/Tenant) Low ($0-$0.50 per transaction) Often Free High ($15-$35 per transaction)
+Cost Low ($0–$0.50 per transaction) Often free High ($15–$35 per transaction)

-Security & Reversibility High, with dispute resolution/returns High (bank-to-bank) High, but difficult to reverse
+Security & reversibility High, with dispute resolution/returns High (bank-to-bank) High, but difficult to reverse

-Suitability for Rent Payments Excellent for Recurring Rent Good for Tenants who prefer direct push Poor (due to cost/manual nature)
+Suitability for rent payments Excellent for recurring rent Good for tenants who prefer direct push Poor (due to cost/manual nature)

-International Capabilities Domestic U.S. only Domestic U.S. only Yes (with higher fees/SWIFT)
+International capabilities Domestic U.S. only Domestic U.S. only Yes (with higher fees/SWIFT)

 Cost analysis